JonathanMurray/pygame-primer/README.md

 ![Alt text](01-getting-started/screenshots/window.png?raw=true)

 Yay, we have a window!
-But why does it look so weird?

-When we run our program, there is a section of the computer's memory that's storing the pixels that are drawn to our window object.
-However, we haven't told Pygame to draw anything so whatever data was in this part of the computer's memory from the start is what will be shown in our window.
-That's no good!
-Let's tell Pygame to fill the entire window with a background color!

-In Pygame, graphics are always handled with the `Surface` class (more on this later).
+But what if we want to change the background color?
+In Pygame, graphics are always handled with the `Surface` class ( more on this later).
 To fill our window with a color, we need a surface that represents the window!
 We're in luck.
 It turns out that the `set_mode` function returns exactly this!
 Let's get hold the surface and start painting!

 ```python
 size = (640, 480)